Skip to main content

 From the Lens to the Canvas: My Journey, My Art, and the Power of Giving Back

 Today marks a significant milestone in my life and artistic career: the culmination of a project that has truly become my life's work up until now.
 I've just finalized a collection of 191 unique digital art pieces, ready for you to explore on my art download site.
 Each image, transformed through Photoshop into a watercolor-style painting with a distinctive salt texture, represents not just a scene I've captured, but a piece of my soul and a testament to a journey of growth and resilience.
+I plan to continually add to this collection as I go in the same style for now, until I decide that it is time to move on to another photographic discipline.

 This collection, featuring everything from the vibrant cityscapes of Atlanta, New York, and Salt Lake City, to the stoic beauty of lighthouses, historical buildings, landscapes, and abstract compositions, offers something for everyone.
 I designed this site so that you don't have to have a lot of money to own something lasting and memorable.
 It's more than just a gallery; it's a reflection of moments observed, emotions felt, and the profound therapeutic power of art.
+The best part is if you wish to have a print made of any of these images, there are also links for options in the descriptions of every image that will take you to print options.

 Navigating the Unseen Battles and Finding Support

+My path to this point hasn't been a straight line, and like many, I've faced my share of unseen battles.
+For years, I've struggled with service-related PTSD, a silent struggle that often dictates its own terms.
 The very events I experienced in the military that caused my PTSD also ignited a deep desire within me to create something beautiful in this world, especially in a time when things aren't always so great.
 It was a constant reminder that we need to look at the positive things in our world.
 When we look at the good in any situation, the seemingly insurmountable can become easily overcome.

 One of the big reasons I made the life-changing decision to relocate to Salt Lake City, Utah, was precisely because it offered me access to better healthcare through the VA.
-This support has been absolutely foundational, and I can say with certainty that I couldn't have ever started this project, let alone completed it, without their invaluable help.
+This assistance has been absolutely foundational, and I can say with certainty that I couldn't have ever started this project, let alone completed it, without their invaluable help.
 Their dedication to veteran care has provided the stability and support necessary for me to pursue this creative path.
+Additionally, part of the reason for my move here was to help a startup, a venture that has been taking longer to get going than initially expected, adding another layer to my current journey.
 It's through these personal experiences that the heart of this project truly emerged.

+While I don't really like to talk about my PTSD or make it a reason for purchasing my art, I am sharing this context to offer a full understanding of my journey and the deep purpose behind this endeavor.
+Ultimately, my sincere hope is that you choose to download or purchase my art because you genuinely connect with it, finding beauty and meaning within the images themselves.
 Every single image I'm offering for sale carries a profound purpose beyond its aesthetic appeal.
 You'll notice that with each listing, a portion of the proceeds will be dedicated to a specific charitable organization, such as the Fisher House Foundation and Safe Passage.
 This isn't just a business decision; it's deeply personal.
 Having experienced the need for support, understanding, and safe spaces, I feel an undeniable call to give back to organizations that provide critical assistance to veterans, military families, and survivors of domestic violence – causes that resonate deeply with my own journey.

 Art as Therapy, Giving as Purpose, and a Future Ahead